plaidfinch/myxine/README.md

 $ cargo install myxine
 ```

- but most likely, you will want to use Myxine via
-a client library in some programming language.

 ## Building interactive applications

 You can interact directly with the server via HTTP requests (see the [API